jluttine/rofi-power-menu/README.md

 rofi -show power-menu -modi power-menu:./rofi-power-menu
 ```

-### `--options=...`
+### `--choices=...`

-By default, the menu shows all available options in a particular order.
+By default, the menu shows all available choices in a particular order.
 You can
-control the shown options and their order by using `--options` and listing the
+control the shown choices and their order by using `--choices` and listing the
-desired options with `/` as the separator.
+desired choices with `/` as the separator.
 Available choices are:

 - `lockscreen`: Lock screen
 - `logout`: Log out (confirmation can be asked)